-The film Logan is an R-rated ruthless but heart wrenching tale of a dying Wolverine that transcends the comic book genre.
-The combination between the beautiful visuals, an innovative script, the horrid violence and a stellar performance by Hugh Jackman allow for a film so powerful that you do not need to like the Wolverine character to like Logan.
+The film Logan is an R-rated ruthless but heart-wrenching tale of a dying Wolverine that transcends the comic book genre.
+The combination between the beautiful visuals, an innovative script, the horrid violence and a stellar performance by Hugh Jackman allows for a film so powerful that you do not need to like the Wolverine character to like Logan.

 The film follows the Marvel character Wolverine, Logan (Hugh Jackman), in the year 2029 where a group of scientists have wiped out almost all of mutant kind.
 The character is deeply distraught through his times of suffering, and he lives in hiding near the Mexican border where he takes care of mentally-handicapped Charles Xavier (Patrick Stewart) with the tracker mutant Caliban (Stephen Merchant).
 Now living a simple life as a limousine driver, Logan is dragged back into the world of pain when he stumbles upon a young girl.

-The film puts the audience in a dirt yard as Logan is sleeping inside his limousine, but is soon awakened by three thugs trying to steal his car tires.
+The film puts the audience in a dirt yard as Logan is sleeping inside his limousine but is soon awakened by three thugs trying to steal his car tires.
 Logan confronts the men as one of the thugs pulls out a shotgun and shoots him without hesitation.
-Once the bullets hit him the audience immediately notices his healing ability is becoming less, as he cannot take all the hits he once could.
-Although in pain, Logan brutishly kills the men using his adamantium claws generating a gloomy atmosphere and gives us a taste of the overwhelming violence in the film.
+Once the bullets hit him, the audience immediately notices his healing ability is becoming less, as he cannot take all the hits he once could.
+Although in pain, Logan brutishly kills the men using his adamantium claws, generating a gloomy atmosphere and giving us a taste of the overwhelming violence in the film.

 James Mangold, the director of the film, does a fantastic job with the narrative.
-Unlike most comic book films, this is very lightly based of a comic book and is mostly an original story.
-Mangold takes the audience through a film not about action but about characters we have grown up with getting watching them grow old.
+Unlike most comic book films, this is very lightly based off a comic book and is mostly an original story.
+Mangold takes the audience through a film not about action but about characters we have grown up with, watching them grow old.
 The character development is outstanding as every character is completely hashed out.
-The reason Logan is separated from the rest of the Comic Book Genre is through its personal tale, as well as great action.
+The reason Logan is separated from the rest of the Comic Book Genre is through its personal tale as well as great action.

 The filmmakers created a beautifully looking film, an innovative narrative and a career defining performance by the lead.
 Although an amazing film, it is not made for all ages.
 There is extreme violence and lots of inappropriate language.